kbarnatchez/kbarnatchez/content/post/2020-09-10-excess-deaths/index.md

 likely underestimate the true value.
-The issue with deaths is both more important to understand and more complicated: there are competing sources of causes behind any death: complications due to COVID, causes excluding COVID, and causes that are indirectly influenced by CinslOVID (e.g. forgoing a heart surgery to avoid the hospital/due to lack of insurance because of a job layoff and then suffering a cardiac arrest).
+The issue with deaths is both more important to understand and more complicated: there are competing sources of causes behind any death: complications due to COVID, causes excluding COVID, and causes that are indirectly influenced by COVID (e.g. forgoing a heart surgery to avoid the hospital/due to lack of insurance because of a job layoff and then suffering a cardiac arrest).